 Because of certain innovations made in recent years to silicone implants and fillers, saline breast implants may actually have a slightly higher chance of an implant rupture, depending on the size of the implant and its placement.

 However, the risk of a rupture is still low.
 In the rare event of a rupture, a saline implant would leak sterile saline (essentially saltwater) into the body, which is incredibly safe.

 In fact, the risks associated with saline breast implants are so low that the FDA has approved saline implants in women as young as 18, compared with age 22 for silicone implants of any kind.

 Saline implants are used in thousands of breast augmentation procedures in the United States each year, with a very low number of complications.
 The overall risk level of saline is not significantly different than that of other breast implants.

-In general, the cost of breast implants in Houston ranges from between $5,000 to $7,000.
+In general, the cost of saline breast implants range from between $5,000 to $7,000.
 This number is a very broad estimate, and specific procedures vary in price depending on what type of surgery is requested and what materials are used.